 Content warning : Nudity and sexual innuendo

-After receiving the Merlin Award for Best Stage Magician, Shasta and Leonardo have been touring in Europe accompanied by his wife and newborn son.
+After receiving the Merlin Award for Best Stage Magician, Leonardo has been touring in Europe accompanied by his wife and newborn son.

-It’s not easy to bring a newborn baby on tour, but Shasta didn’t want to let Leonardo – who is not only known for his superior magic tricks, but also for being a notorious womanizer – on his own.
-Typically of Leonardo, there’s a lot of partying after the shows and the Champagne flows.
-She is exhausted after the birth in general and by the task of putting their reluctant son to bed, she is usually asleep when Leonardo stumbles home in the wee hours of the morning.
-She knows he’s probably sleeping around, and she knows for sure that he had someone during her pregnancy, but she didn’t really mind at the moment as she was too sick to really care.
-But she doesn’t want that to happen again.
-A regular mistress is expensive, and Shasta doesn’t want to share her part of her husband’s fortune.
+It’s not easy to bring a baby on tour, but Shasta didn’t want to let Leonardo – who is not only known for his superior magic tricks, but also for being a notorious womanizer – roam Europe on his own.
+Typically of her husband, there is a fair share of partying after the shows and the Champagne flows.
+She is exhausted after the birth in general and by the task of putting their reluctant son to bed in particular, so she is usually asleep when Leonardo stumbles home in the wee hours of the morning.

-She had never been fond of sex, and carrying his child proved an excellent excuse to avoid what she deemed, “THE” chore.
+She has never been fond of sex, and carrying his child proved an excellent excuse to avoid what she has deemed “THE” chore.
 Leonardo was extremely thoughtful and considerate, especially during the difficult last month, when she felt utterly sick and her health drastically decreased.
 She kept up appearances, though, and Leonardo needed his wife by his side at the important Award ceremony.
 She had never believed in the witches’ curse anyway.
 The old sayings about being able only to give birth to one child must surely be overrated.
 Especially today, with modern medicine.
 But modern medicine had had a tough job to save the arrogant witch when she went into labor a month early…